mpcmarques/svelte-vite-tailwindcss-i18next-starter/README.md

 Also they come with prettier and eslint configured.

-## Extensões Recomendadas além das que estão em .vscode/extensions:
+## Recommended extensions that aren't in .vscode/extensions:

-1. prettier-eslint
+1. prettier-eslint - fix and apply coding conventions

+We recommend the option format on save turned on in vscode.